 In the end, you just got to live with it and make your way through it.

 Coming back to the Present Day Releases: In March 2020, the GitHub mobile app was launched with full features for both Android and iOS.
 You can manage your projects through the mobile app, but you can’t code through the app.
 The project management tools in the app are helpful for the developers.
+All the leading mobile app marketing companies would want to promote GitHub and want to include it in their portfolio.
+It will be a popular client no doubt.

 Key Highlights of the Project Management Features